-Students completing an internship program will be required to submit proof of immunizations to the College (see page 50), along with any other information needed by the assigned site.
+Students completing an internship program will be required to submit proof of immunizations to the College.
+Please see the Academic Policies section of this catalog, under XVI.
+Immunization Policy, along with any other information needed by the assigned site.

 In addition to the Great Bay transfer credit policies, transfer of courses in psychology more than ten years old will be evaluated by the Department Chair on an individual basis.
 In the case of English and math course transfers, it may be recommended that the student take portions of the Accuplacer Placement Test to verify the skill level required in order to be successful in subsequent classes with the program.